nhlanhlamoyana/alx-low_level_programming/0x0F-function_pointers/README.md

-this is a functions pointers readme
+this is a function pointers readme